dillonschultz93/pasta-ds/docs/core/050-Foundations/010-Foundations-Lexicon.md

 ### Translators

-The translators, aka attributes mappers, are a set of scripts that uses the Attributes Dictionary to translate the Raw Tokens into Platform-specific equivalent (Cf. Amazon Style Dictionary).
+The translators, aka attributes mappers, are a set of scripts that uses the Attributes Dictionary to translate the Raw Tokens into Platform-specific equivalent (Cf. [Amazon Style Dictionary](https://amzn.github.io/style-dictionary/)).

 ### Attributes Dictionary

-The attributes Dictionary is a Hash Table that maps Pasta Raw Decisions Tokens to their platform's specific counterparts.
+The attributes Dictionary is a Hash Table that maps Pasta Raw Decisions Tokens Attributes to their platform's specific counterparts.

 ### Proxy Tokens